liborty/TokenCrypt/README.md

 Tests `ncrpt` and `dcrpt`.
 It first encrypts and then decrypts back again all the files in the given input directory and compares the results against the original files.
 It cleans up after itself except for the keys directory `./dirname_key`, which is left for reassurance and for information about how was each test file compressed.

-There should be only a blank produced after "crptest found these differences:"
+Ideally there should be only a blank produced after "crptest found these differences:" However, not all .hex and .base64 files are perfect.
+Should they contain any spaces and newlines, these will be removed in the process and will cause differences to be reported.

-An automated github action compiles the C programs and runs `crptest` over `testing` directory included in the repository.
+An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 The 'test' badge at the top of this document lights up green when all the tests were successful.
-Note that only the output `test.log` is saved in the repository after this automatic test.
+Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted or key directories.

-If you want to set up your own tests, you  may find the following useful:
+Should you want to set up your own tests, you  may find the following useful:

 **`keygen`** file